ESCT - Understanding Employer Superannuation Contribution Tax

-ESCT is a tax type paid to IRD deducted from the employer contributions to employee KiwiSaver and complying superannuation funds.
-Let's find out more
+ESCT is the tax paid to IRD deducted from the employer contributions to employee KiwiSaver and complying superannuation funds.

 Updated: May 2024